The Link Between Texting and Back Pain

 By sitting in the same position for hours at a time, poor posture overworks one set of muscles while the other set of muscles are underworked.
 “You develop imbalances and you are more likely to hurt yourself in any activity you do,” concludes Dr. Bautch.

-There are things you can to alleviate some of the modern-day stresses on your body and spine.
-For starters, always make sure your screen, whether computer screen or smartphone, are at eye-level so you aren’t hunching over.
+There are things you can do to alleviate some of the modern-day stresses on your body and spine.
+For starters, always make sure your screen, whether computer screen or smartphone, is at eye-level so you aren’t hunching over.
 Dictate your texts — that’s what Siri is for.
 And of course, take a break every 15 to 30 minutes.
 Your body and mind will thank you for it.